 Job Interview Questions About Your Best and Worst Bosses

 How should you answer interview questions about your past managers?
 Depending on the supervisors you've had, some of these questions can be tricky to answer.
-It's important to keep it as positive as you can, even when you worked in a negative environment.
+After all, you may have strong feelings about the bosses you've had during your career.

 Even if you had a boss who was awful, don't come right out and say so.
 Interviewers don't want to hear negativity, and they will wonder what you will ultimately say about their organization if you are hired and it doesn't work out.
 Focus your answers on how you were able to work productively despite management challenges.